Stability of solutions of certain extended Ricci flow systems

 From the expressions for the symmetric and anti-symmetric parts of $\Rc$, these equations become

-which is exactly the flow \eqref{eq:crf} (although we will use $H$ in place of $\tau$, for clarity).
+which is the flow \eqref{eq:crf} (although we will use $H$ in place of $\tau$, for clarity).
 It is easy to check that the property that $\tau$ is geometric is preserved under the flow, and that the flow enjoys short-time existence and uniqueness of solutions.

 We will consider this flow where $g$ is a metric and $H$ is \textit{any} closed three-form, not necessarily dual to the torsion of a connection.
-Such a coupling arises in physics, for example as the renormalization group flow with $B$-field.
+Such a coupling arises in physics, for example as the renormalization group flow with $B$-field \cites{Strominger1986,OliynykEtAl2006}.

-Our goal is to show that this flow is stable when $g$ is Einstein with negative sectional curvature and $H=0$.
+Our goal is to show that this flow is stable when $g$ is Einstein and $H=0$.
 In the context of connection Ricci flow, this is stability at the Levi-Civita connection of $g$, that is, where $\tau = 0$.